 The filling began as a mixture of spinach, feta, onion, nutmeg, egg and milk.
 I quickly learned that cheap feta was chalky and tasted nothing like the real thing.
 But, even with an upgrade to tasty feta something was missing.
 It needed another flavour and, after a few false starts, I tried dill which added the depth I was looking for.

-Satisfied with the taste the final touch was to find something that would add some interest, sparkle and texture on top.
+Satisfied with the taste the final touch was to find something that would add some interest, sparkle and texture on top of these spinach, feta and pine nut tarts.
 Spinach can look a bit drab without something to break up the green (not good for getting people salivating!).
 So on the final attempt of making these tartlets I dressed the top with toasted pine nuts.

 Although the recipe makes eight little tarts, it works equally well as one large tart to share.
 I find an oblong tin 12 cm x 35 cm about right, or you could use a 23 cm or 9 inch round tin.